korningf/aegis-vault/README.md

 ## Automated Initialization

-Things get much simpler once the first time initialization has been done.
+Things will be simpler once the first time initialization has been done.

 You should have copied the gpg secret keys and know your GPG Passphrase.